WALHALLA GOLDFIELDS RAILWAY

-Open every day but Monday.
+Open weekends.
 Stocks the basics, including milk bread, papers and limited supplies of meat, vegetables and some canned goods.
 Hot pies, cold drinks, and a working public phone – handy as Walhalla has limited mobile phone coverage.

 Ron Camier runs award winning 4WD tours or Tag Along Tours around the spectacular countryside of Walhalla so be sure to get out and about with Ron for a truly memorable experience.
 Visit the old copper mine and hear about the history of the surrounding area.